 If you are nominating yourself, putting the time and effort into entering awards for the work you have completed over the years can seem a little unnatural.
 It can feel like you’re shouting ‘Hey, I’m great, look at what I’ve achieved’.
 But what’s wrong with that?
 It’s a competitive market and if you don’t shout about your successes, who exactly are you expecting to shout for you?

 Recognition is important for progression, so don’t dismiss entering awards before you have investigated the potential benefits further.

 And if you want to give something back, how about giving your boss a shout out for being such a great employer by putting them forward to be one of the Top 50 employers for women.
 Awards for employers can also be hugely rewarding for the whole company, but that’s another story for another day…

 Call me for advice on which awards you could be winning – and good luck ladies!

 Contact us to book your free awards or personal branding consultation.

 You might also like

 Enter and win business awards to raise your profile and boost your business.
-Here are some awards open in August 2020.
+Here are some awards to enter in October 2020.
 Get in touch if you want to win.read more